wesleywerner/aliverl/docs/story-building.md

         this can be a single number one-way transmute, or a comma separated list of GID's to rotate between each trigger (assuming @repeat is specified).

+    @addcounter
+        add 1 to the object's internal counter.

+    @clearcounter
+        resets the object's internal counter to 0.

 @option can **any** of: